argoproj/argo-workflows/docs/multi-cluster.md

 Use the principal of least-privilege when configuring your RBAC.

-This may not be allow in some organisations.
+This may not be allowed in some organisations.

-### User Interface

-The user interface is not multi-cluster aware (yet).
-You'll not be able to see the logs of your pods.

 ## Usage